krubbles/NoiseDotNet/README.md

 ## Preformance
 Here is a preformance chart for NoiseDotNet, with FastNoise2 included as a baseline.
 Preformance is measured in nanoseconds per sample.
-Profiled on a Ryzen 9 6900HS.
+Profiled on a Ryzen 9 6900HS w/ AVX2 compadibility level.

 |                        | NoiseDotNet (CoreCLR) | NoiseDotNet (Unity) | FastNoise2 (Clang) |
 | :--------------------- | --------------------: | ------------------: | -----------------: |